CNES/aviso-fes/docs/source/index.rst

 and in the paper (Lyard et al. 2024).

 The library uses a set of tidal components to predict the ocean tide at any location on the Earth.
-The source code provides an older version of the FES model (99), because it is significantly smaller than newer versions. **Do not use it for scientific purposes**.
+The source code provides an older version of the FES99 model, because it is significantly smaller than newer versions. **Do not use it for scientific purposes**.
 You can download the model from the `AVISO
 <https://www.aviso.altimetry.fr/en/data/products/auxiliary-products/global-tide-fes.html>`_
 website.